Enrico Casarosa

-Enrico Casarosa (born November 20, 1971) is an Italian-American storyboard artist, film director, and writer who works at Pixar.
-In 2012, he was nominated for an Academy Award for the animated short film La Luna.
-In 2022, he was nominated for the Academy Award for Best Animated Feature for Luca (2021).
+Enrico Casarosa (born 20 November 1971) is an Italian director, screenwriter, and storyboard artist.
+Best known for his work at Pixar, he has directed the short film La Luna (2011) and the feature film Luca (2021), which both were nominated for Academy Awards.

 Early life

-Casarosa was born in Genoa, Italy, and moved to New York City in his twenties, to study animation at the School of Visual Arts and Illustration at the Fashion Institute of Technology.
+Casarosa was born in Genoa, Italy, but moved to New York City in his twenties, to study animation at the School of Visual Arts and Illustration at the Fashion Institute of Technology.

 Career

-He then worked as a background designer and storyboard artist on various Disney Channel TV series, including 101 Dalmatians: The Series and PB&J Otter.
-Before joining Pixar, Casarosa worked as a storyboard artist at Blue Sky Studios on Ice Age.
+Casarosa began his professional career as a background designer and storyboard artist on several animated TV series, including 101 Dalmatians: The Series and PB&J Otter.
+Before joining Pixar, he worked as a storyboard artist at Blue Sky Studios on Ice Age and Robots.

 In 2002, Casarosa joined Pixar, where he worked as a story artist on Cars, Ratatouille, Up and Cars 2.
 In late 2004, Casarosa started a drawing marathon community called SketchCrawl and has been organizing the event ever since.
 In 2011, his short film La Luna premiered at the Annecy International Animated Film Festival in France, and was released theatrically with Pixar's Brave in 2012.

-He then worked as head of story on The Good Dinosaur when Bob Peterson was directing the project beginning in 2011, and as a story artist on Coco.
+Cararosa then worked as head of story on The Good Dinosaur when Bob Peterson was the original director, and later as a story artist on Coco.

-Casarosa most recently directed the Pixar Animation Studios film Luca, released on Disney+ on June 18, 2021, in the United States.
-The film received generally positive reviews from critics for its nostalgic feel and acting and the film won a Hollywood Critics Association award for Best Picture.
+In 2021, Casarosa made his feature directorial debut with Luca, which was released on Disney+ in the United States.
+The film received generally positive reviews from critics for its nostalgic feel and acting.
+The film won a Hollywood Critics Association award for Best Picture.
+It was also nominated for Best Animated Feature Film at the 79th Golden Globe Awards and the 94th Academy Awards.

-In October 2022, Cararosa was confirmed to be developing another original Pixar feature film.
+In October 2022, Cararosa stated he was developing another original Pixar feature film.
+In June 2025, the film was titled Gatto, with the story centered on a black cat named Nero living in Venice who questions whether he's lived the right lives.
+It is scheduled for release on 18 June 2027.

+Personal life

+Casarosa currently resides in San Francisco with his wife Marit and daughter Fio.